 Because my pieces were very lightweight, I decided to use sticky-back velcro to hang them.
 The velcro didn’t stick to the wood very well though, but I had anticipated this & had brought a staple gun to staple each side of the velcro to the wood and to the wall.
 It worked really well.
 The benefit of using velcro was that no fixings were visible, therefore the overall look is professional.

 I just collected this A0 print from Vital Signz, they did a really good job, however, I had to ask them to trim down the foamex as it was visible from the front, when looking at it face-on.
-I’m so glad we found this company, they did a massive favour for us by rushing these print jobs through.
+I’m so glad I found this company, they did a massive favour for me by rushing these print jobs through.
 He told me that the inks are supposed to dry for 48 hours before he sends them to clients, but as I was picking them up, he allowed me to take it as soon as it was ready.

 I just received this email from Jon Levy, with the foreword for the catalogue.
 (Just in time to get it printed for display at the exhibition!)